MathAudio Microphone EQ VST/AU

 - Includes a measurement program which allows one to replicate any microphone.

-- Ensures unprecedented accuracy of the replication.
-Listen to the sound samples.
+- Ensures high accuracy of the replication.

 - Allows one to record the sound of the microphones in one place (e.g. in recording studio) and generate the correction file in another place (e.g. on a home computer).

 - Automatically compares microphones and generates correction algorithms.
 Averaged models of microphones are not used because every microphone is unique and requires a unique correction algorithm.